yup958/BOISE/BOISE/README.md

-# Bayes Optimal Informer SEts
+# R package for Bayes Optimal Informer SEts (BOISE)

-This is Github repo for BOISE package
+This is GitHub repo for BOISE package

 ## For BOISE R package installation